 This section details the waste and recycling requirements for residential developments with shared waste and recycling bins.
-Applicants should also apply the waste management criteria set out in the Apartment Design Guide [note: multi-unit residential developments are residential flat buildings].
+Applicants should also apply the waste management criteria set out in the Apartment Design Guide [note: this section applies to residential flat buildings, boarding houses, student accommodation, co-living housing, serviced apartments and 'build-to-rent' developments].

-The City's target is to divert 70 per cent of residential waste from landfill (with a minimum of 35 per cent as source-separated recycling) by June 2021
+The City's target is to divert 90 per cent of residential waste from landfill (with a minimum of 35 per cent as source-separated recycling) by 2030